ChrisFelt/TIMED_CHIMES/readme.md

 It is intended to help improve long-term health and productivity by giving the user an audio cue to stand up, move around, or stretch at regular time intervals.

 This app is currently under construction.
-At present, the all buttons on the timer display window and timer functionality are working.
+At present, all of the buttons on the timer display window and timer functionality are working.
 The settings window and sounds functionality are in currently a work in progress.

 Stay tuned for the User Guide when basic functionality is complete.